deepesh5198/Python-Object-Oriented-Programming-book/README.md

 ### Finally Object Oriented Programming, what is it?
 - It is the process of converting a design that came out from OOD stage,  into a working program.

+### Objects and Classes
+**Class**: In object oriented modeling, Class is the blueprint for object(s).
+A Class has set of *attributes* and *methods*.
+The attribute defines the properties of the object of that class and methods are the behaviors or actions that we can perform on that object.

+>For example: an Orange is an object of Orange class which has attributes such as colour and weight. and method such as *make juice* which defines an action we can perform on the Orange type object.

+**Object**: Object on the other hand is an instance of the class.

+>For example: You might have three oranges on table.
+Each of these oranges is distinct object, but all three have attributes and behaviors associated with one class i.e, the general class of orange (the blueprint).

+##### OBJECTS ARE INSTANCES OF CLASSES THAT CAN BE ASSOCIATED WITH EACH OTHER.
+Let's take two objects each of different classes, object *orange* from Orange class and object *basket* from Basket class.
+Object of Orange class can be put in Object of Basket class.
+This relation between two objects is called **association**.

+##### DATA DESCRIBES THE STATE OF OBJECT.
+Data represents the individual characteristics of a certain object.
+Any specific object can have different data values for the given characteristics.

+>For example: The three oranges on our table could each weigh a different amount.
+The orange class could have a weight to represent that data.
+All instances of the orange class have weight attribute, but each orange has a different value for this attribute.
+Attributes don't have to be unique, though; any two oranges may weigh the same amount.

+**Atrributes** are referred to as members or properties.
+We can also call an attribute **instance variable**.
+Since, they are variables for each instance of a class.

+##### BEHAVIORS ARE ACTIONS.
+**Behaviors** are actions that can occur on an object.
+The behaviors that can be performed on a specific class of object are expressed as the **methods** of the class.
+- methods are like functions in structured programming, but they have access to the attributes.
+- methods can also accept parameters and return values.
+- The actual object instances that are passed into a method during a specific invocation are usually referred to as **arguments**.